 PAC has something for anyone that enjoys the outdoors.
 We fished every morning, every afternoon!
 Many photos were taken; some out of focus, many average and a few great ones.
 This post is purposely heavy on the photos; just trying to share our love and beauty of South Louisiana.
 The scenery is amazing!
 Relaxing on the back deck of the house boat; watching the sunset and the boats pass by- Awesome!

 Disclosure: “Although PAC Kayak Rentals, Oak Pointe RV Park and Airbnb are mentioned and may be linked in this post, this IS NOT a sponsored post for PAC Kayak Rentals, Oak Pointe RV Park or Airbnb.
 I HAVE NOT been compensated by PAC Kayak Rentals, Oak Pointe RV Park or Airbnb or any other affiliated business or person in this post.
 All opinions are my own.”

-Amazon Affiliate Disclosure: Some of the links in this post are “affiliate links.”
+Amazon Affiliate Disclosure: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+Some of the links in this post are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 There is no additional cost to the purchaser.
 I only recommend products or services I use personally or believe will add value to my readers.